tpepels/audio-meta/README.md

 ## Features

 - Recursive library scanning with caching to avoid repeatedly processing the same file.
-- Uses [Chromaprint](https://acoustid.org/chromaprint) fingerprints via `pyacoustid` to match files against MusicBrainz releases.
+- Uses [Chromaprint](https://acoustid.org/chromaprint) fingerprints via `pyacoustid` to match files against MusicBrainz releases, with Discogs fallbacks for missing metadata.
 - Normalisation pipeline that focuses on canonical artist, album artist, composer, performers, and work/movement metadata for classical music.
 - Watchdog-powered daemon mode that sits in the background and processes new or modified files immediately.
 - YAML configuration with per-directory overrides and rewrite rules for power users.